Grades and study results

 - a diploma from the higher education institution;

-- a diploma supplement or list of marks.
+- a diploma supplement or transcript.

 Checking what diplomas look like